The Productive Landscape: NatureTech for Profit and Planet

 Please note the event fee is non-refundable for cancellation within 5 working days of the event.

-Basis CPD points will be available for attendees this event.
+5 Basis CPD and 4 NRoSo points will be available for attendees this event.

 Huge thanks to ADAS, Fenland SOIL and Rothamsted Enterprises for supporting this Conference.